MikolajKocik/Orquest/README.md

-# Orquest - Project Management System
+# Orquest - Project Management System (In progress)

 Orquest is a modern web application for visual project and task management.
 It allows teams to organize their work using an intuitive kanban-style board interface, where tasks can be moved between columns representing different stages of progress.